airpartners/aq-firebase-functions/README.md

 ### Deploy your function

+NOTE: Deployment is handled manually now with GitHub workflows!
+See [Continuous deployment (CD)](#continuous-deployment-cd).

 `firebase deploy --only functions` to deploy all functions in index.js<br/>
 `firebase deploy --only functions:writeDB,functions:helloWorld` to deploy only writeDB and helloWorld functions<br/>
 [More info here](https://firebase.google.com/docs/functions/manage-functions)